-LIMERICK PA – It’s time, the Limerick Township Parks and Recreation Department proclaims, to dream “of sunny skies, warm nights, and live music.”
+LIMERICK PA – All summer long, the Limerick Township Parks and Recreation Department has encouraged residents to dream “of sunny skies, warm nights, and live music.”

-- Where’s Pete, June 26 (Thursday) at 7 p.m., “known for their extensive repertoire including rock, pop, jazz, funk, R&B, Latin, country, and dance;”
+- Where’s Pete on June 26, “known for their extensive repertoire including rock, pop, jazz, funk, R&B, Latin, country, and dance;” and

-- Tucked In, July 24 (Thursday) at 7 p.m., a Phoenixville area band that last year released an extended play recording of “personal stories about life in suburban Pennsylvania;” and
+- Tucked In on July 24, a Phoenixville area band that last year released an extended play recording of “personal stories about life in suburban Pennsylvania.”

 Park Expansion In Progress